-The following materials must be uploaded as .pdf documents in a single online session:
+The following materials must be uploaded as separate .pdf documents in a single online session:

-Personal statement addressing your interest in research abroad and how you expect to address challenges that may arise during this internship.
+- Personal statement addressing your interest in this research opportunity and how you expect to address challenges that may arise during the course of the fellowship.

 For more information about the research statement, visit Research Projects.